Time-restricted eating is heavily promoted in the online health sphere and for good reason: It offers potential benefits that go beyond the diet.

 Earlier dinners will create a longer fasting window overnight while sustainably supporting high-energy performance throughout the day.

-An earlier dinner means finishing dinner by 6 pm.
+An earlier dinner means finishing dinner around 6 pm (in most locales).

 A Solid Approach